tmishra-sp/agentscore-mcp/README.md

 </p>

 <p align="center">
-  <strong>Give your AI assistant the ability to investigate any agent's trustworthiness.</strong><br>
+  <strong>Start better trust conversations about the agents your team wants to use.</strong><br>
-  Two tools.
-Zero config.
-Just ask.
+  Two practical MCP tools to investigate and compare agent trust signals.
 </p>

 <p align="center">